You’ve no doubt read hundreds of digital marketing facts on the internet. But let’s face it: the internet’s not really known for its accuracy, is it?

 Blogging is only for companies who want to look cool and market to high school kids, right?
 Who wants to read a B2B blog about hydraulic parts for construction equipment?

 Well, someone must want to read it because a Google search for “hydraulic equipment parts” yields about 126,000,000 results.
 This would also be true of any service and any business.

 That much of supply doesn’t come without a demand.

-Check this out: websites with blogs have 434% more indexed pages in search results than sites without.
+It’s important to note that, in general, websites with blogs have 434% more indexed pages in search results than sites without.
 Besides, if you’re assuming no one will be interested in your business, why are you in business at all?

 Content marketing allows you to reach the best kind of prospects, those who are already interested.
 Plus, it gives you a chance to generate new interest among the uninterested.

 And each post is also a call-to-action.
 Use posts to close sales or boost whatever metrics you need most.

 So yes, no matter what industry you are in, you do need a blog section on your website that houses quality posts relevant to your potential customers.